-If you follow the Rue de l’Abbe Bergey and Rue Gadet you will arrive at the Porte Bourgeoise.
+The Rue de l’Abbe Bergey and Rue Gadet lead to the Porte Bourgeoise.

 Saint Emilion – Tour du Roy

-The Tour du Roy – Castel Daou Rey – King’s Tower is another major feature of the village.
+The Tour du Roy – Castel Daou Rey – King’s Tower is another major feature of Saint Emilion.

-The square tower peaks above the roofs on the western side of the village and is the only intact remaining keep in the Gironde département.
+The square tower peaks above the roofs on the western side of the village.

 The massive tower was part of the 13th century Château du Roy.

-The keep was used as village hall until 1720 and has found a marvelous use since as it is the place from where the yearly Vintage Banns are proclaimed.
+It has since found a marvelous use, as it is the place from where the yearly Vintage Banns are proclaimed!